laminas/laminas-view/doc/book/helpers/advanced-usage.md

 ];
 ```

-If your module class implements `Zend\ModuleManager\Feature\ViewHelperProviderInterface`,
+If your module class implements `Laminas\ModuleManager\Feature\ViewHelperProviderInterface`,
 or just the method `getViewHelperConfig()`, you could also do the following
 (it's the same as the previous example).